drewhart/geonomics_docs/sphinx_dir/docs.rst

 by :py:`osgeo.gdal.Open`.
 In all cases, the raster-array read in from the file must have dimensions equal to the stipulated dimensions of the :py:`Landscape` (as defined in the **dims** parameter, above); otherwise, Geonomics will throw an Error.
+Defaults to a dummy filename that must be changed.

 ------------------------------------------------------------------------------